Mealman1551/ArchivedDataCodec/README.md

 ## License

+ADC Archiver is dual-licensed.

-This project is licensed under the [GNU GPL-3.0 License](LICENSE).
-You are free to use, modify, and distribute it under the terms of the license.
+You may use, modify and distribute ADC Archiver under the terms of the GNU General Public License v3 (GPLv3).

+If you provide ADC Archiver as a network service, SaaS, or through a remote or online virtual machine environment, the GNU Affero General Public License v3 (AGPLv3) applies.

+See [LICENSE](LICENSE) and [LICENSE_AGPLv3](LICENSE_AGPLv3) for the full license texts.

 ## Why ADC